16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 I love it when towns embrace their history.
 And that is what is so great about Hopkins.
 They have preserved every bit of Downtown Hopkins and many of the buildings and shops utilize what is there.

 My favorites include the Clock Tower Plaza and the Opera Hall.
-Most of the historic businesses in on historic Main Street in Hopkins MN are repurposed into restaurants and boutique shops.
+Most of the historic businesses on Main Street in Hopkins MN are repurposed into restaurants and boutique shops.
+The exteriors stand.
+To find out more, stop by the Hopkins Historical Society on Main Street or take a Historic Walking Tour of the town.

 For more great small towns to explore, check out Stillwater MN.
 The small river town is bustling with activities.
 Over 28 Fun Things to do in Stillwater MN